 Study abroad

 Before deciding on your course selection, please obtain a detailed overview of the exams you still need to take in your degree program.
-You can find the relevant information in your respective module catalog.
+You can find the relevant information in your respective module catalogue.
 There you will also find the names of the module coordinators whom you should contact.
 A list of exam numbers for your respective degree program can be found on the websites of the Examination Office.

 Studying abroad, learning agreements, and accreditation of academic achievements